Call 765-204-1188

-Ultracet Addiction: Effects, Risks, Symptoms, Causes & Treatment
+Ultracet Addiction: Symptoms, Causes, Effects, Risks, & Treatment

-Ultracet Addiction: Effects, Risks, Symptoms, Causes & Treatment
+Ultracet Addiction Symptoms, Causes, Effects, Risks, & Treatment

 What is Ultracet?

 Ultracet is a combination medication that contains tramadol, an opioid analgesic, and acetaminophen, an analgesic and antipyretic.
 According to a Drugs.com article titled “Ultracet” written by Thornton.
-P et al 2023, Tramadol is a pain medicine similar to an opioid (sometimes called, a narcotic)and is habit-forming if misused.
+P et al 2023, Tramadol is a pain medicine similar to an opioid (sometimes called a narcotic)and is habit-forming if misused.
 Acetaminophen is a less potent pain reliever that increases the effects of tramadol.
 This medication is used to manage moderate to severe pain and is typically prescribed when other pain treatments have not been effective.

 What are the Medical Uses of Ultracet?